SoftwareDesignLab/SBOM-Plugfest/README.md

   - IsRegisteredTest:
     - Uses PURLs to search for information about the package using package manager APIs
     - Confirms that name and version match resource and package is registered with package manager
+- **CycloneDX Metrics Test**
+  - Checks if a [CycloneDX SBOM specific metrics](https://cyclonedx.org/docs/1.4/json/) are included.
+    - [x] Has Bom-Ref: Does a component have a unique bom-ref to reference inside the BOM?
+    - [x] Has Bom Version: Does the SBOM have a version number declared?
+    - [ ] Has Composition Aggregate: If compositions are present, does each composition contain an aggregate?
+    - [ ] Has External Ref Specs: If external references are present, does each external reference contain a URL and type?
+    - [ ] Has Services Name: If services are present, does each service at least contain a name?
+    - [ ] Has Dependencies Ref: If dependencies are present, does each dependency at least contain a reference to a component's bom-ref?
 ## Translator
 - Parse SBOMS from files and deserialize from formats:
   - CycloneDX